 Cover of "The Art of Strategic Thinking".
 560-page book, first published by Alpha Books and Lao Dong Publishing House in 2019.
 Photo: Alpha Books

 Since ancient times, strategy has always been a topic of interest to humans.
 It can be broadly understood as a plan to achieve a goal, which can be in any area of life.
-A good strategy is usually based on three parts: Understanding yourself internally, grasping the nature of the situation, and predicting the actions of opponents or external factors.
+A good strategy is usually based on three parts: Understanding yourself internally, grasping the nature of the situation and predicting the actions of opponents or external factors.

 An example is the 1986 World Cup, when the legendary Maradona (Argentina) scored a total of four goals in the quarter-finals and semi-finals.
 In the final, West Germany tried their best to contain Maradona, preventing him from scoring.
 However, they conceded three goals to other Argentine players.
-The value of a star like Maradona cannot be judged solely on his scoring record, and game theory encourages people to look at the broader context of the situation.
+The value of a star like Maradona cannot be judged solely on his scoring record, and game theory encourages people to look more broadly at the context of the situation.

 Maradona is carried by teammates and fans after helping Argentina win the 1986 World Cup.
 Photo: Sports Photography

-Many real-life situations are humorously portrayed in a game perspective.
-For example, setting an alarm to go for a run is visualized as a battle between two opponents, the evening and morning versions of ourselves.
+Many real-life situations are humorously portrayed from a game perspective.
+For example, setting an alarm clock to go for a run is visualized as a battle between two opponents, the evening and morning versions of ourselves.
 The “determined” version of ourselves at night tries to come up with strategies to defeat the “unresolved” version of ourselves in the morning.
 When we make New Year’s resolutions, we are the version of ourselves that thinks about long-term goals and wants to improve ourselves.
 On weekdays, we are the short-term version of ourselves that often succumbs to temptation.
 So, some strategies are needed for the long-term version to win over the short-term version.

 Author of "The Art of Strategic Thinking" Avinash Dixit (left) and Barry Nalebuff.
 Photo: Mint/ Yale School of Management